 Leveraging social media is critical to the success of any business today – especially for health care organizations.
 Patients use social media as another source for “word of mouth” referrals – to find and comment about their experiences with doctors, … Read More

-For the eighth installment of our series on actions that employers can take to prevent employee theft or improper disclosure of company data, we are focusing on the exit interview.
-How can you make the most of this standard HR … Read More
+For the tenth and final installment of our series on actions that employers can take to prevent employee theft or improper disclosure of company data, we’re going to focus on legal action companies can take to enforce their intellectual property … Read More